-H1N1 (Swine) Flu : Symptoms, Precautions and helpful links
+H1N1 (Swine) Flu: Symptoms, Precautions and helpful links

-What is Influenza A (H1N1)?
+1) What is Influenza A (H1N1) or Swine Flu?

-What are the symptoms of this flu?
+2) What are the symptoms of H1N1 or Swine flu?

-In children emergency warning signs that need urgent medical attention include:
+In children, emergency warning signs that need urgent medical attention include:

 - Fast breathing or trouble breathing

-- Bluish skin colour
+- Bluish skin color

 - Not drinking enough fluids